 The Carleton advantage

 Carleton led the way with Canada’s first School of Journalism more than 70 years ago.
-It is once again in the forefront with the launch of the innovative BMPD.
+It is once again at the forefront with the launch of the innovative BMPD.

 This new honors degree program takes its place beside the university’s internationally recognized Bachelor of Journalism and Master of Journalism programs.
 In a logical expansion of the continually evolving School, a partnership was forged with Carleton’s School of Information Technology to develop the BMPD, which will prepare students to be leaders in the broader world of media into the future.